-- (a) endorse the word "rejected" on any text voting record which under this rule is not to be counted, and - (b) in the case of a text voting record on which any vote is counted under rules FPP44.7 and FPP 44.8, endorse the words "rejected in part" on the text voting record and indicate which vote or votes have been counted. - FPP44.10 The returning officer is to draw up a statement showing the number of rejected text voting records under the following headings: - (a) voting for more candidates than the voter is entitled to, - (b) writing or mark by which voter could be identified, and and, where applicable, each heading must record the number of text voting records rejected in part.
+- (a) endorse the word "rejected" on any text voting record which under this rule is not to be counted, and - (b) in the case of a text voting record on which any vote is counted under rules FPP44.7 and FPP 44.8, endorse the words "rejected in part" on the text voting record and indicate which vote or votes have been counted. - FPP44.10 The returning officer is to draw up a statement showing the number of rejected text voting records under the following headings: - (a) voting for more candidates than the voter is entitled to, - (b) writing or mark by which voter could be identified, and - (c) unmarked or rejected because of uncertainty, and, where applicable, each heading must record the number of text voting records rejected in part.